SACGF/variantgrid_admin_docs/sequencing/sequencing_scan_troubleshooting.md

 * This is likely new code, so check git logs, can possibly revert change to previous version.
 * If it's something non-critical you can just delete the lines about getting and storing the barcode.
 Or catch the exception and continue on.

-That way we can continue to have services
+That way scans can continue to run in general, at the loss of a small amount of data (which we can fix upon developer returning)